 · To report their observations and experiences to governance colleagues and/or senior leaders (verbally or in writing) to improve collective awareness

 · To take an interest in a particular aspect of the school’s work on behalf of its pupils and/or students

 · To take an interest in the experiences of a particular cohort of pupils/students

-Good practice dictates that Members, Trustees/Directors, Governors and their immediate families may not profit personally through their association with the Trust.
-To this end a comprehensive register of business interests is held and regularly updated
+Members, Trustees/Directors, Governors and their immediate families may not profit personally through their association with the Trust.
+To this end, a comprehensive register of business interests is held and regularly updated.

-The documentation supporting this is available to view/download.
+Supporting documentation is available to view/download.
 A paper copy can be obtained from Mrs Lane.